binaryphile/concorde/README.md

 Another approach is to use named references (`declare -n` or `${!reference}`) instead of using a normal local variable.

-For many reasons, each of these approaches is problematic.
+For a variety of reasons, each of these approaches is problematic.

-The workaround employed by concorde is to simply convert arrays and hashes to strings (serialize them) when crossing function boundaries, whether as arguments or return values.
-Bash is good at passing strings.
-It's ok at returning them too, or at least better at it than at returning arrays.
+The workaround employed by concorde is to convert arrays and hashes to strings (serialize them) when crossing function boundaries, whether as arguments or return values.
+Bash is good at passing strings, and ok at returning them too.
+At least, it's better at it than at returning arrays.

 Any concorde function which expects an array or hash argument will expect a string representation of the array.